struct Coord {

 list<Figure*>::reverse_iterator li = scene.rbegin();

-\ This is the type, iterator /
+\ This is the type, iterator /Application using for loop:

 for(map<string, int>::const_iterator i = m.begin(); i != m.end(); i++) {